 Moesif recommends the default sensitivities to start.
 If you feel that you’re receiving too few or too many false alerts, you can adjust the sensitivity.

 Moesif has slow, medium, and fast detectors.
-If you’re receiving too many false alerts, drag slider right.
+If you’re receiving too many false alerts, drag slider left.
 If you want alerts for small deviations, drag the slider right.

 |Your API receives a low volume of traffic so small fluctuations in error rates throws off the spike detector